akamai/AkamaiOPEN-edgegrid-java/README.md

 Java library for EdgeGrid Client Authentication

+## CHANGES

+May 29th 2014
+* A POST request body larger than the maxBodySize is allowed but only the first maxBodySize bytes are used in the [Content hash aspect of the request signature](https://developer.akamai.com/stuff/Getting_Started_with_OPEN_APIs/Client_Auth.html).

 ## Summary

 edgegrid-auth-java is a Java library for signing requests to APIs that are carried on the Akamai EdgeGrid network.
 It builds on the [Google HTTP Client Library for Java](https://code.google.com/p/google-http-java-client/) and adds the EdgeGrid signature to a normal [HttpRequest](http://javadoc.google-http-java-client.googlecode.com/hg/1.17.0-rc/com/google/api/client/http/HttpRequest.html).